timkruse/saml21-helloworld-cpp/README.md

 1. In the makefile you have to change the make links target in such a way that the files for your processor are linked.
 2. In openocd.cfg you have to setup your processor and your debugger

-## Improvements
-With 84kB the binary is damn big for a microprocessor.
-This is caused by the use of std::string